History of women in engineering: 1950s

-Resistance to coeducation in engineering schools, 1950s–1970s
+1950s–1970s

 The Cold War and the space race between the United States and the Soviet Union created additional demands for trained engineering talent in the 1950s and 1960s.
 Many engineering schools in the U.S. that had previously admitted only male students began to tentatively adopt coeducation.
 After 116 years as an all-male institution, RPI began to admit small numbers of female students in the 1940s.
 Georgia Tech began to admit women engineering students in 1952, but only in programs not available in other state universities.
 It would be 1968 before women were admitted to all courses offered by Georgia Tech.

 The Massachusetts Institute of Technology (MIT) had graduated its first female student, Ellen Swallow Richards (1842–1911) in 1873; she later became an instructor at MIT.
 However, until the 1960s, MIT enrolled few female engineering students, due in part to a lack of housing for women students.
 After the completion of the first women's dormitory on campus, McCormick Hall, in 1964, the number of women enrolled increased greatly.
 Influenced in part by the second wave feminism movement of the late 1960s and 1970s, female faculty members at MIT, including Mildred Dresselhaus and Sheila Widnall, began to actively promote the cause of women's engineering education.

+In 1964, Nicole Laroche became the first female Gadzarts (engineering student) at the French École nationale supérieure d'arts et métiers (ENSAM).

+Civil engineer P.K.
+Thressia was appointed India's first female chief engineer (for the state of Kerala) in 1971, having graduated from the College of Engineering, Guindy (CEG) in 1944.

 The École Polytechnique in Paris first began to admit women students in 1972.

 Margaret Hamilton is also notable for her contributions to computer and aerospace engineering in the 1970s.
 Hamilton, the director of the Software Engineering Division of the MIT Instrumentation Laboratory at the time, is famous for her work in writing the on-board guidance code for the Apollo 11 mission.

+In 1977, Laura Irasuegi Otal joined the Spanish Colegio de Ingenieros de Caminos, Canales y Puertos del País Vasco, the first Basque woman to do so.
+She had studied civil engineering at the Moscow Power Engineering Institute immediately after the Second World War as a Niños de Rusia child refugee and returned to Spain in 1956.
+She had to complete the conversion of her civil engineering qualifications to fit Spanish requirements, which took some years.